Biodiversity-Meets-Data/BiodiversityDataSpace/DataSpaceMVP/query.md

 └── Service Information

 ```

-We also need to think about the response structure
+We also need to think about the response structure:

 ```
 {